edisonw/PennStation/README.md

 It turns out, it does a great job scaling apps as it uses a Fully Decopuled MVC model so it's great when all the components are agnostic of what the other two components are but only cared about the tasks given to them.

 It also supports Rx so that while you can declare your logics in one place and have the benefit of the Rx world, you can also get the best of the Event Bus world.
+It compliments Rx by isolating the exectuion queues and bounding them away from a particular Activity or Fragment.

 # Usages